PrefectHQ/prefect/docs/core/getting_started/basic-core-flow.md

 And that's it.
 You have run your first Prefect flow!

-Now you've got a basic flow running, if you want to do more with Prefect you have many options.
-To register your flow with our API, check out the [Orchestration Layer]() docs.
-To find out more about Prefect Core Concepts, check out [Thinking Prefectly]().
-There's also a more advanced [tutorial]() and many [video and blog resources]().
+Now you've got a basic flow running, if you want to do more with Prefect, you have many options.
+To register your flow with our API, check out the [orchestration layer](/orchestration/getting-started/quick-start.md) docs.
+Or to find out more about Prefect Core, check out our [ETL tutorial](/core/tutorial/01-etl-before-prefect.md) or our [video and blog resources](/core/getting_started/more-resources.md).